SATR: Zero-Shot Semantic Segmentation of 3D Shapes: Introduction

 In our work, we explore modern zero-shot 2D object detectors~\cite{GLIP} and segmentors~\cite{LSeg, CLIPSeg} for 3D shape segmentation.
-Intuitively, 2D segmentation networks are the most natural choice for it: one can predict the segmentations for different views, and then directly propagate the predicted pixel classes onto the corresponding mesh faces.
-But surprisingly, we found that it is possible to achieve substantially higher performance using a zero-shot 2D object detector~\cite{GLIP}.
+Intuitively, 2D segmentation networks are a natural choice for this task: one can predict the segmentations for different views, and then directly propagate the predicted pixel classes onto the corresponding mesh faces.
+Moreover and surprisingly, we found that it is possible to achieve substantially higher performance using a zero-shot 2D object detector~\cite{GLIP}.
 To do this, we develop \methodfullname\ (\methodname): a method that estimates a 3D segmentation map from multi-view 2D bounding box predictions by using the topological properties of the underlying 3D surface.
 For a given mesh and a text prompt, our method first uses GLIP~\cite{GLIP} to estimate the bounding boxes from different camera views.
-But relying exclusively on the bounding boxes provides only coarse guidance for 3D segmentation and is prone to ``leaking'' unrelated mesh faces into the target segment.
+However, relying exclusively on the bounding boxes provides only coarse guidance for 3D segmentation and is prone to ``leaking'' unrelated mesh faces into the target segment.
 This motivates us to develop two techniques to infer and refine the proper segmentation.
 The first one, \textit{gaussian geodesic reweighting}, performs robust reweighting of the faces based on their geodesic distances to the potential segment center.
-The second one, \textit{visibility smoothing}, is a graph kernel , which adjusts the inferred weights based on the visibility of its neighbors.
-When combined together, these two techniques allow for achieving state-of-the-art results on zero-shot 3D shape segmentation, especially for fine-grained queries.
+The second one, \textit{visibility smoothing}, uses a graph kernel, which adjusts the inferred weights based on the visibility of its neighbors.
+When combined together, these techniques allow for achieving state-of-the-art results on zero-shot 3D shape segmentation, especially for fine-grained queries.